dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.1/TodoApi.NSwag/Controllers/TodoController.cs?name=snippet_CreateAction)]

-The preceding action returns `ActionResult<T>`, but inside the action it's returning [CreatedAtRoute](/dotnet/api/system.web.http.apicontroller.createdatroute).
-Since the controller is decorated with the [[ApiController]](/dotnet/api/microsoft.aspnetcore.mvc.apicontrollerattribute) attribute, a [BadRequest](/dotnet/api/system.web.http.apicontroller.badrequest) response is possible too.
-See [Automatic HTTP 400 responses](xref:web-api/index#automatic-http-400-responses) for more info.
+The preceding action returns `ActionResult<T>`.
+Inside the action, it's returning [CreatedAtRoute](xref:System.Web.Http.ApiController.CreatedAtRoute*).
+Since the controller is decorated with the [[ApiController]](xref:Microsoft.AspNetCore.Mvc.ApiControllerAttribute) attribute, a [BadRequest](xref:System.Web.Http.ApiController.BadRequest*) response is possible, too.
+For more information, see [Automatic HTTP 400 responses](xref:web-api/index#automatic-http-400-responses).
 Data annotations are used to tell clients which HTTP status codes this action is known to return.
 Decorate the action with the following attributes:

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.1/TodoApi.NSwag/Controllers/TodoController.cs?name=snippet_CreateActionAttributes)]